Nicholas-Parise/Game-Bot/README.md

 Plays a guessing game

-react to 420
+React to 420

-rect 69
+Rect 69

-respond to No u
+Respond to No u